 Missouri Extension Homemakers Association, Inc., "Sacred Stones and Stained Glass Windows," Project, 1977-1980, (C3723)

 Statewide documentation of local churches by county.
 Includes cultural arts reports, church histories, floor plans, architectural details, clippings, slides, photographs, and miscellany.

 Missouri Veterans History Project, Oral History Records, 2010- (C4052)

 The records of the Missouri Veterans History Project contain the local copy of veteran oral history interviews recorded for the Veterans History Project at the Library of Congress.
 The records include audio, video, interview logs, and some transcripts.
 The former Western Historical Manuscript Collection, a joint collection with the State Historical Society of Missouri, was a founding partner of the Veterans History Project in 2001.

-Correspondence, checks, bills, receipts, and other material regarding plans for the Old Settlers Reunion.
-Also includes seven bound books and some pamphlets in the State Historical Society stacks.
-See list in information folder.
+The papers contain correspondence, checks, bills, receipts, and other material regarding plans for the Old Settlers Reunion.

 Morrow, Lynn, Collection, 1982-ca. 2010, (R1000)

 296 folders, 7 cubic feet

 These are the correspondence and research files of a Missouri historian.
 Topics include history, personages, architecture, culture, and folklore, particularly of the Ozarks region of Missouri, but also areas in the central and northern parts of the state.
 The papers include wide-ranging correspondence concerning research into and publication of the 19th century historical writings of Theodore P. Russell of Iron County and Silas C. Turnbo of southwest Missouri.
 The collection also includes a large selection of promotional publications and ephemera associated with late 20th century tourism in Missouri and Arkansas.